udoering/JavaSolCheckCOJU/README.md

 ### The general evaluation process
 1. The solution (one or more Java files), a makefile as well as the evaluation code for the current task is transfered into the docker image.
-2. The Java code is compiled per makefile.
+2. The Java code (soultion and evaluation) is compiled per makefile.
 Note: sometimes the solution code does not compile or it compiles but it does not include a complete solution.
 3. The evaluation code is started and generates textual feedback for each checked sub task.

 ### The given feedback